secure-ly/cview-issuer-chart/README.md

 Use this YAML example to create a certificate object: ([Cert-example](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/certificates/cert-example.yaml))

 #### 5.4.1.1 Standard certificate/secret as JKS or PFX
-Use this YAML to create the secrte of the JKS /PFX : ([cert-store-secret](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cert-store-secret.yaml))
+Use this YAML to create the secrte of the JKS /PFX : ([cert-store-secret](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cert-store-secret.yaml)) <br />
 Use this YAML example to create a certificate object with JKS or PFX : ([cert-store-example](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/certificates/cert-store-example.yaml))

 #### 5.4.2 Openshift Route Secret